 2012 — Cracked an unbeaten 60 off 42 balls for England in a Twenty20 international win over Pakistan in Dubai in February before starting the county season with a bang thanks to his 107 against Kent at Headingley during the opening week.
 His 182 in the win against Leicestershire at Scarborough in May helped secure a Test debut against the West Indies at Lord’s.
 Starred against South Africa at the same venue later in the summer after regaining his place before featuring on the winter tour of India.

 2013 — Missed England’s one-day series in India due to family reasons, but returned to all three squads for their subsequent tour of New Zealand.
 Became as Ashes winner in 2013, including a top-score of 67 in the second Test at Lord’s.
 Scored 528 runs from eight Championship matches, including a high-score of 186 against Derbyshire at Headingley early in the season.
-Selected in England’s Ashes squad for their winter tour of 2013/14.
+Selected in England’s Ashes squad for their winter tour of 2013/14, where he kept wicket in the fourth and fifth Tests at Melbourne and Sydney.